CA-MERN/MERN-Part-A-Docs/README.md

 <summary>Click to expand</summary>

 #### MVP Features
-* User Authentication & Account
+* User Authentication & Account:
-    * SignUp
+    * Sign up
     * Login
     * Logout
     * Edit account details in account settings.
     * Delete account.
     * Edit user preferences for diet and health labels.
-* Navigation Bar
+* Navigation Bar:
-    * When not signed in can navigate to Sign up/login pop out windows
+    * When not signed in can navigate to Sign up/login pop out windows.
-    * When not signed in the other nav links forward to to Sign up/login pop out windows
+    * When not signed in the other nav links forward to sign up/login pop out windows.
-    * When signed in can navigate to 'My Fridge'
+    * When signed in can navigate to 'My Fridge'.
-    * When signed in can navigate to 'My Pantry Staples'
+    * When signed in can navigate to 'My Pantry Staples'.
-    * When signed in can navigate to 'My Preferences'
+    * When signed in can navigate to 'My Preferences'.
     * When signed in can click the Search Recipes button and will forward to recipe page.
-* Home Page
+* Home Page:
-    * Random food joke displayed each fresh from API
+    * Random food joke displayed each fresh from API.
     * Get Searching Today link with either returns recipe page or link to sign up.
-* My Fridge Page
+* My Fridge Page:
-    * Can add new ingredients
+    * Can add new ingredients.
-    * Can delete ingredients
+    * Can delete ingredients.
-    * Can clear whole fridge list with a warning alert before submitting
+    * Can clear whole fridge list with a warning alert before submitting.
     * Predictive text on the ingredient input.
-* Pantry Staples Page
+* Pantry Staples Page:
-    * Starts off with default staples (like salt, pepper, olive oil, vinegar)
+    * Starts off with default staples (like salt, pepper, olive oil, vinegar).
-    * Can add new staples
+    * Can add new staples.
-    * Can delete staples
+    * Can delete staples.
-* Returned Recipe Search Page
+* Returned Recipe Search Page:
-    * View list of returned recipes based on the users fridge and pantry contents.
+    * View list of returned recipes based on the user's fridge and pantry contents.
     * Title of the page is how many recipes the user can make.
     * Each recipe you can see name, image, prep time and rating.
-    * Each recipe you can see how many ingredients you have to make it eg. "You have 4/8 ingredients".
+    * Each recipe you can see how many ingredients you have to make it e.g. "You have 4/8 ingredients".
     * Filter feature used to filter recipes, this include diet, health labels, cuisine and prep time.
-    * Save option under each recipe to save to users recipe collection.
+    * Save option under each recipe to save to user's recipe collection.
-    * Maybe if recipe in users saved collection, alert on screen(change button colour)
+    * Maybe if recipe in users saved collection, alert on screen (change button colour).
-* Single Recipe page
+* Single Recipe page:
     * The recipe information includes name, image, source, prep time, servings and calories per serving.
     * Ingredients are listed.
-    * Link to full directions displayed
+    * Link to full directions displayed.
     * Button to save the recipe to user collection.
     * If the recipe is in the users saved collection display data from that, else call the food API.
-* Account Settings
+* Account Settings:
     * User can update their profile picture, name, email and password.
     * Current data gets preloaded as placeholder.
     * Save button then loads and alerts the user of saved.
-* Preferences
+* Preferences:
-    * The user can preset diet and health preferences which will automatically be used to filter the recipes returned.
+    * The user can set diet and health preferences which will automatically be used to filter the recipes returned.
-* Saved Recipes
+* Saved Recipes:
     * Each recipe you can see name, image, category, rep time and rating.
     * Return recipes in sorted categories (breakfast, lunch, dinner).
     * Filter buttons at the top to show dishes based off Breakfast, lunch, dinner, snack.
     * Click on the recipe to go to single recipe page and display recipe data from saved data.
-* Smart Features
+* Smart Features:
-    * Implement alternate ingredient middleware matching eg. Cilantro = coriander if API does not have in place.
+    * Implement alternate ingredient middleware matching e.g. Cilantro = coriander if API does not have in place.

 #### Nice to Have Features
-* Search History capture
+* Search History capture.
-* Oauth with signup and login
+* Oauth with sign up and login.
-* Recipes of the week on the home page
+* Recipes of the week on the home page.
-* Different collections for saved recipes
+* Different collections for saved recipes.
-* Categories for ingredients in Fridge
+* Categories for ingredients in Fridge.
-* Filter saved recipes by breakfast/lunch/dinner/snacks
+* Filter saved recipes by breakfast/lunch/dinner/snacks.
-* User can rate a recipe
+* User can rate a recipe.
-* User can write a review on a recipe( including picture)
+* User can write a review on a recipe (including picture).
-* Profile
+* Profile.

 </details>